TZstatsADS/Spring2020-Project1-qinz-cu/README.md

 ![image](figs/loudmusic.jpg)

 ### [Project Description](doc/)
 This project uses *text mining*, *topic modeling*, and *sentiment analysis* to analyze the metal music's lyrics and gain a basic understanding of metal music.
-The report of this report can be considered as a mini wikipedia for people who don't know about metal music.
+The report of this project can be considered as a mini wikipedia for people who don't know about metal music.

 Term: Spring 2020